Muhand/myVoiceWebsite/README.md

     ```
     npm install --save nodemon --no-bin-links
     ```

-    2.Now we need to update our package.json so it reflects our changes go to the "start" script and change it to
+    2. Now we need to update our package.json so it reflects our changes go to the "start" script and change it to
     ```
     "start": "node_modules/nodemon/bin/nodemon.js -L app.js",